 AT&T Fixed Wireless customer service

 While it might come as a bit of a shock to hear, AT&T’s customer service is actually pretty responsive and helpful.
-The company is at the very top of the American Customer Satisfaction Survey in 2020–2021, with a score of 71.
-The next up behind AT&T is Verizon Fios.
+The company is at the very top of the American Customer Satisfaction Survey in 2021–2022, with a score of 69.
+The two providers that are ahead of AT&T is T-Mobile and Verizon Fios.

 *Data effective as of post date.